alok1047/E-commerce-follow-along/README.md

 	1. Create a Product Info Page to display all product details.
 	2. Add a quantity selection option for users.
 	3. Implement an “Add to Cart” button for easy purchase.

+Milestone 17 - Add to Cart 🛒

+Overview

+In this milestone, you’ll implement a backend endpoint to add products to a cart and store them in the database.

+Learning Goals 🎯
+	•	Update the user schema to store cart products.
+	•	Create an API endpoint to add product details to the cart.

+Steps 📝
+	1. Define the cart schema to store products.
+	2. Implement an endpoint to receive and store product details in the cart.

+Milestone 18 - Fetch Cart Products 🛒

+Overview

+In this milestone, you’ll implement a backend endpoint to fetch all products in a user’s cart for display on the cart page.

+Learning Goals 🎯
+	•	Create an endpoint to handle requests from the cart page.
+	•	Fetch all cart products using the user’s email.

+Steps 📝
+	1. Define a backend endpoint for the cart page.
+	2. Implement logic to retrieve products from the cart based on the user’s email.